Elements of Computer Programs and Programming Languages

 Just as instruction manuals reference each other, computer programs can refer to other computer programs, called dependencies.
 Computer programs specifically written for other programs are known as libraries.

 An instruction manual may be written in one natural language but used by someone speaking another, with a translator bridging the gap.
-Similarly, computer programs are often written in a human-readable language, then translated to machine code computers understand.
-This translation is called compilation, done by a special program called compiler.
+Similarly, computer programs are often written in a human-readable language, then translated to executable code.
+This translation is called compilation and is done by a special program called compiler.

 This article gives a basic overview of the elements of computer programs and programming languages, focusing on the program syntax and dependencies.